tomchaplin/lophat/docs/index.rst

     :returns: The persistence pairings read off from the R=DV decomposition.
     :rtype: PersistenceDiagram

+.. py:function:: compute_pairings_with_reps(matrix, options= None)

+    Decomposes the input matrix, using the lockfree algorithm.
+    Additionally returns representatives of the pairings found.
+    Note that options will be overwritten to ensure that V is maintained in the decomposition.

+    :param matrix: The boundary matrix, provided in sparse column format.
+Each column is a tuple of (dimension, boundary) where boundary is the list of non-zero indices.
+    :type matrix: List[Tuple[int, List[int]]] | Iterator[Tuple[int, List[int]]]
+    :param options: Options to control the R=DV decomposition algorithm.
+    :type options: LoPhatOptions
+    :returns: The persistence pairings read off from the R=DV decomposition.
+    :rtype: PersistenceDiagram

 .. py:class:: LoPhatOptions(maintain_v = False,num_threads= 0,column_height= None,max_chunk_len= 1, clearing = True)

     A class representing the persistence diagram computed by LoPHAT.